Thai food is arguably one of the best cuisines. And when you visit Thailand and have the authentic dishes, it’s a completely different experience.

 I’ve found that Thai food is a lot hotter, and you’re going to see a lot more curries, and different combinations of herbs and spices.

-In closing, I just want to say that I hope you thoroughly enjoy exploring Thai food!
+In closing, I just want to say that I hope you thoroughly enjoy exploring Thai cuisine!

-You’re going to have so much fun trying all the different flavors, and new dishes.
+You’re gonna have so much fun trying all the different flavors and new dishes.
+So make sure you’re adding these recipes to your Thai food list and enjoy!

 Grace Moser is the owner and founder of Chasing Foxes, where she writes articles to help women create a life they love in big and small ways.
 She's been a full-time traveler since 2016 and loves sharing her experiences and exploring the world with her husband, Silas.
 Her lifestyle and travel advice can also be seen on sites such as Business Insider, Glamour, Newsweek, Huffpost, & Apartment Therapy.